AFLplusplus/AFLplusplus/examples/README.md

 Here's a quick overview of the stuff you can find in this directory:

-  - custom_mutstors      - An example custom mutator
+  - custom_mutators      - example custom mutators in python an c

   - argv_fuzzing         - a simple wrapper to allow cmdline to be fuzzed (e.g., to test setuid programs).